On geometrically transitive Hopf algebroids: Hopf algebroids: comodules algebras, principal bundles, and weak equivalences

-We also say that any two objects of $\mathscr{H}$ (without specifying the algebra $C$) are \emph{locally isomorphic}. \end{definition} In case that the presheaf $\mathscr{H}$ is \emph{transitive}, that is, each of its fibres $\mathscr{H}(C)$ is a transitive groupoid, then obviously any two objects of $\mathscr{H}$ are locally isomorphic.
-For instance, this is the case for the Hopf algebroid $(A,A\tensor{}A)$, since in this case each of the groupoid's $\hH(C)$ is the groupoid of pairs, see Example \ref{exam:X}.
+If the presheaf $\mathscr{H}$ is \emph{fibrewise transitive}, that is, each of its fibres $\mathscr{H}(C)$ is a transitive groupoid, then obviously any two objects of $\mathscr{H}$ are fpqc locally isomorphic.
+For instance, this is the case for the Hopf algebroid $(A,A\tensor{}A)$, since in this case each of the groupoid's $\hH(C)$ is the groupoid of pairs, see Example \ref{exam:HAlgd1}.
 The same holds true for the class of Hopf algebroids described in Example \ref{exam:HAlgd3}.

 A \emph{morphism} $\B{\phi}: (A,\cH) \to (B,\cK)$ {\em of Hopf algebroids} consists of a pair $\B{\phi}=(\phi_{\scriptscriptstyle{0}},\phi_{\scriptscriptstyle{1}})$ of algebra maps $\phi_{\scriptscriptstyle{0}}: A \to B$ and $\phi_{\scriptscriptstyle{1}}: \cH \to \cK$ that are compatible, in a canonical way, with the structure maps of both $\cH$ and $\cK$.
 That is, the equalities